Italy's president sharply rebukes Elon Musk over comments on X about migration court rulings

 In a subsequent post on Wednesday, Musk wrote: “This is unacceptable.
 Do the people of Italy live in a democracy or does an unelected autocracy make the decisions?”

-The tweets concerned a Rome court's refusal to rule on a formal request to detain seven migrants rescued at sea and transferred to Albania for processing.
+The posts concerned a Rome court's refusal to rule on a formal request to detain seven migrants rescued at sea and transferred to Albania for processing.

 Monday's ruling, which resulted in the men being brought to Italy for processing, was the second judicial setback for Meloni’s much-touted plan to outsource to Albania the processing of some male asylum-seekers.

 Mattarella didn’t cite Musk by name but — in an unusually piqued statement — made clear on Wednesday that he was referring to him.
-Italy's head of state demanded respect for Italy’s sovereignty, especially from other soon-to-be public officials.
+Italy's head of state demanded respect for the country's sovereignty, especially from other soon-to-be public officials.

 “Italy is a great democratic country and … knows how to take care of itself while respecting its Constitution,” Mattarella said in a statement issued by his spokesman.